 The physical and psychological advantages of creating gardens for kids

 As part of a healthy balanced lifestyle, gardening can be a great way to help children learn new skills, stay fit, socialize and develop a new passion.
-So even if it is just to help you with lawn and garden maintenance, or giving them an opportunity to feel empowered and inspired on their own, getting the kids into the garden can be a major benefit for them.
+So even if it is just to help you with lawn and garden maintenance in Sydney, or giving them an opportunity to feel empowered and inspired on their own, getting the kids into the garden can be a major benefit for them.

 Here are our four favourite benefits of getting kids involved with the gardening;